jacobfeldgoise/ThermalDrone/README.md

 ### 5.1 Custom Drone Design

    The best -- but most time consuming -- approach is to build a custom drone from scratch with all the neccessary sensors included in the original design.
-This is a feasible but unreasonable option given the project's current progress.
+This is a feasible but unreasonable option given the current pace of the project.

 ### 5.2 Wired MAVlink Connection (via Accessory Bay)